 Role at ANSTO

-Dr Bevitt is NSW President Elect of the Royal Australian Chemical Institute and in this capacity he informs policy makers and promotes the sciences through forums with industry, government, community groups and the educational sector.
-He has a particular interest in the education and development opportunities for young scientists, and has authored extensive educational materials to that end.
+Dr Bevitt is a keen science communicator who seeks to expand awareness of the positive impact of science through forums with industry, government, community groups and the educational sector.
+He has a particular interest in the education, development and mentoring of young scientists.
+He has authored extensive educational materials for secondary schools.

 Dr Bevitt can proudly state that his work and research are his passion and hobby (along with reading, the comfort of good homemade food, travel and Lego!